Robert Erwin Johnson

-Robert Erwin Johnson (3 February 1923 – 28 January 2008, aged 84) was a University of Alabama professor of history and considered "one of the finest scholars of the nineteenth century U.S. Navy and U.S. Coast Guard".
+Robert Erwin Johnson (3 February 1923 – 28 January 2008) was a University of Alabama professor of history and considered "one of the finest scholars of the nineteenth century U.S. Navy and U.S. Coast Guard".

 Early life and education

 Johnson was born in Marshfield, Oregon to Franz Oscar Johnson, a farmer, and his wife, Agnes Sandquist.
 Johnson enlisted in the U.S. Coast Guard in 1941 and served until 1946 on After his wartime service at sea as a quartermaster, he attended the Oregon State Agricultural College from 1946 to 1948, then transferred to the University of Oregon, where he earned his Bachelor of Arts degree and was elected Phi Beta Kappa in 1951.
-From 1951–52, he served again on active duty in the U.S. Naval Reserve, rising to Petty Officer First Class.
+From 1951 to 1952, he served again on active duty in the U.S. Naval Reserve, rising to Petty Officer First Class.
 On release from active duty, Johnson went on to complete his Master of Arts degree in 1953.
 Going on for further graduate work, he attended the Claremont Graduate School, where he earned his Ph.D. in 1956 with a thesis on "United States Naval Forces on Pacific Station, 1818–1923".
 On 19 December 1959, he married Vivian Ellis.